starboy-jb/Codechef-Announcer/README.md

 contest_link = "https://www.codechef.com/COOK108A"

-Note : For other operating system there is a only need of change in message function because notify-send command will not work in windows.

 # Most Important
 Before You run this python program.
 You must need install some python module and library and these are done by following command.